Elavil (Amitriptyline)

 Elavil overdose

 Overdose symptoms may include irregular heart rhythm, feeling like you might pass out, seizures, or coma.
-If you have taken an amitriptyline overdose then seek medical attention immediately.
+If you have taken an overdose of amitriptyline, you should seek medical attention immediately.

 Elavil withdrawal